erichwoo/sudoku-se/IMPLEMENTATION.md

 Will exit with status:
    * 0 if no error.
    * 1 if invalid arguments (incorrect number or argument is neither 'create' nor 'solve'.
+   * 2 if the creator couldn't remove x number of cells (since not a backtracking algorithm)
-   * 2 if the solver is passed an invalid game (not 9x9 grid).
+   * 3 if the solver is passed an invalid game (not 9x9 grid).

 Note:
    * A game with no solution being passed to the solver is not considered an error.
 The program will simply indicate that the puzzle cannot be solved and return without error status.